it-dept-cis/Essential-Guide-to-Election-Security/docs/source/BPs/manage_remote_connections.rst

 Virtual Private Networks (VPNs) encrypt and transmit data allowing a user to securely connect to the internet or access a remote network on an untrusted connection.
 This ensures that all transmitted data remains confidential.

 Organizations use VPNs to allow employees to connect to their internal network when working remotely.
 Other common uses include securely connecting on public Wi-Fi, user anonymity, and circumventing government censorship.
-Many cybersecurity firms offer ready-made hardware and software solutions to deploy VPN.
+Many cybersecurity firms offer ready-made hardware and software solutions to deploy a VPN.
 Well-resourced organizations can also develop their own solutions, such as setting up a VPN router to manage secure connections.

 When an employee connects to a VPN, it will appear as if they are connecting to the internet from the organization’s network, instead of their remote location.
 Below is a diagram showing how VPNs may be used in an election system.